elvis-epx/pictdiff/README.md

 # Node.js flavor

-Assuming you have Node.js installed:
+Assuming you have Node.js installed, you can run the Javascript flavor locally from the source:

 ```
 npm install
 node pictdiff.js old.png new.png diffmap.png
 ```

-You can also install pictdiff from npmjs.
+You can also install pictdiff from npmjs, as shown at the top of te page.

 # Motivation